 This ballot measure will serve people experiencing homelessness in Seattle, with priority given to individuals experiencing chronic homelessness, in order to transition them to emergency and permanent housing, and as appropriate, to provide behavioral health services.
 Chronic homelessness is defined as being homeless for one or more years or four separate episodes of homelessness in the past three years and a diagnosis of substance use disorder, mental illness, developmental disability, or a chronic physical illness.

 It’s about prioritization.
 This measure directs the City to prioritize funding these services, just like it prioritizes spending in other areas that the community supports.
-As the number one priority to address for the people and the City, this should also be the number one priority for the City’s general fund.
+As the number one priority to address for the people and the City, this should also be a priority for the City’s general fund.

 The City and County may partner with HealthierHere and the King County Accountable Community of Health, to make innovative use of Medicaid waiver funds to engage this population in care.
 This measure also ensures city revenues will support related costs such as facilities, training and adequate compensation for qualified staff, and expenses necessary to expand access to behavioral health services.
 We also support the City using COVID relief funding available from the Federal Government, as well as other federal funds to support implementation of this measure.
 The measure also affirms and mandates the city’s continued support of and participation in the new Regional Homelessness Authority.

-This Charter Amendment is about bringing people inside.
+This Charter Amendment is about bringing people inside and it establishes a clear process for the city to follow to close encampments.
 This includes taking an individualized approach to addressing the unique needs of each unsheltered person.
-As services become available – as outlined in the initiative – it will be possible to ensure that people are not living in our public spaces.
-Without a place people can and will stay in, removal or dispersal is not effective—as we’ve seen to date.
+As services become available—as outlined in the initiative—it will be possible to ensure that people are not living in our public spaces.
+Without a place people can and will stay in, removal or dispersal is not effective—as we’ve seen over the last few years.
 The Charter Amendment notes that any work relocating people to housing should avoid any “possible harm to individuals caused by closing encampments” and that when closing encampments, it is “City policy to avoid, as much as possible, dispersing people, except to safe and secure housing.”
 We can do better.

 Our polling data show 71% of Seattle voters are in favor of this amendment’s approach, including the focus on treatment and service interventions.
 We also know that homelessness is voters’ top concern, almost 40 percentage points higher than any other issue identified by Seattle voters.